GamerWarlord/GamerWarlord/README.md

-Currently working on some cool things
+Currently working on some cool things.
-They are cool, I swear
+They are cool, I swear!

 <!---
 GamerWarlord/GamerWarlord is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.